Passion fruits are known for their sweet taste and refreshing flavor, but there are a lot of passion fruit benefits too. T

 Foods rich in iron include shellfish such as shrimp, lobster, crab, clams, mussels, salmon, tuna, turkey, steak, pork chops, baked ham, veal, lamb, venison and wild game like elk, bison, antelope, boar, rabbit, quail, ostrich, emu and duck.

-Other good sources include leafy green vegetables, lentils, chickpeas, pinto beans, mung beans, barley, oats, brown rice, oatmeal, peas, broccoli, cauliflower, strawberries, raspberries, blueberries, oranges and prunes.
+Other good sources include leafy green vegetables like spinach, lentils, chickpeas, pinto beans, mung beans, barley, oats, brown rice, oatmeal, peas, broccoli, cauliflower, strawberries, raspberries, blueberries, oranges and prunes.

 Important cofactor in hundreds of enzymes responsible for cellular processes like DNA replication and enzyme activation.